feathers-studio/comptime.ts/ERRORS.md

 > Error occurred while erasing types.

-This error occurs when comptime.ts fails to strip TypeScript type information from the evaluation context. `comptime.ts` does no type-checking, so this more likely has to do with syntactical errors.
+This error occurs when comptime.ts fails to strip TypeScript type information from the evaluation block. `comptime.ts` does no type-checking, so this more likely has to do with syntactical errors.

 ### Solution

-Ensure the evaluation context is syntactically valid and does not contain invalid types.
+Ensure the evaluation block is syntactically valid and does not contain invalid types.

 ---